jaadt7/lvlspy/paper/paper.md

 The `lvlspy.extensions` package contains functionality that is specific to a format or a calculation method. `lvlspy.extensions.io` provides XML and ENSDF import/export. `lvlspy.extensions.calculate` provides time evolution, Weisskopf estimates, and isomer-related rate calculations.
 This separation keeps parsing rules and specialized numerical routines out of the core domain model, which makes the core easier to test and maintain.

-The public import structure also preserves compatibility for users who want a simple top-level API while still allowing the package to grow in a structured way.
+The public import structure keeps the core domain classes available through a simple top-level API, while specialized functionality is exposed explicitly through `lvlspy.extensions`.

 # Research impact statement